-A game jam is an event where game enthusiasts come together and create a game based on a theme that has been given by the
+BC Game Jam is a 48-hour hackathon where game enthusiasts can collaborate, learn, and create a game based on a theme that has been given by the organizers.

 Who is this event for?